I have a weakness

 tester comes out with a few moist crumbs attached.

-Cool in the pan for 5 minutes, then unmold and finish cooling the cake on a wire rack.
+Cool in the pan for 5 minutes, then unmold and finish cooling the cake on a

 To finish